-As Kuwait began the privatisation of the higher education sector, there was an obvious need for a college committed to helping women develop the knowledge and skills to contribute to Kuwait's future.
+As Kuwait began the privatization of the higher education sector, there was an obvious need for a college committed to helping women develop the knowledge and skills to contribute to Kuwait's future.
 IIES, the owner and operator of Box Hill College Kuwait (BHCK), took the initiative to assess and fulfil the need by establishing a dedicated facility aligned to international standards and accreditation.

-Research and preparation by the IIES team set the Vision and Mission for the initiative which led to the formation of a strategic partnership with one of Australia's leading Higher Education providers, Box Hill Institute (BHI).
+Research and preparation by the IIES team set the Vision and Mission for the initiative which led to the formation of a strategic partnership with one of Australia's leading Higher Education providers, Box Hill Institute (BHI) so that we, BHCK, can offer training and assessment on BHI's behalf here in Kuwait.